IsaacBryce/IsaacBryce/index.md

 <a href="https://sparetimedev.itch.io/rocket-spelunker-demo"><img src="/assets/images/landing.png"></a>

 This Is the landing page for Spare Time Development Art and Design Studio.
-This website is currently under construction and may change without notice.
+This website may change without notice.